A Beginner’s Guide to Clicker Training for Dogs

 6. Click for Incomplete Actions, Too

-Sometimes for more complicated actions, it’s going to take some time for your dog to learn exactly what they need to do.
-But if you notice them even beginning to do it or do something in that direction, click and reward your pup.
+Sometimes for more complicated actions, it’s going to take some time for your dog to learn what they need to do.
+But if you notice her even beginning to do it or do something in that direction, click and reward your pup.

 Even when your official training session is over, you should still be alert to your dog’s behavior and use the clicker to signal good behavior.

-You can save the actual treats for training sessions only but you should at least be clicking even when you aren’t training.
+You can save the real treats for training sessions only, but you should at least be clicking even when you aren’t training.

 This doesn’t mean you can’t punish bad behavior with negative reinforcement.
-In fact, doing so can also be an important part of the training process.
+Doing so can also be an essential part of the training process.

-However, you should not use the clicker to signal the bad behavior.
-The clicker sound should only signal good behaviors.
+However, you should not use the clicker to signal bad behavior.
+The clicker sound should only signal good behavior.